Hong Song-dam

-Hong Song-dam (born 1955) is a South Korean artist specializing in woodcuts and best known for his involvement in the Minjung movement.
+Hong Song-dam (Korean: 홍성담; Hanja: 洪性淡; born 1955) is a South Korean artist specializing in woodcuts and best known for his involvement in the Minjung movement.
 He was born on the island of Hauido and raised in Gwangju, where he took part in the 1980 uprising against Chun Doo-hwan's military dictatorship.

 He became well known for making prints related to the acts committed by the government under Chun in Seoul, leading to much controversy surrounding his art.
-After the Gwangju Uprising he became politically active, and in July 1989 was arrested for allegedly breaking the National Security Act (he had sent slides of a mural he had created, along with around 200 other South Korean artists, to North Korea).
+In July 1989, he was arrested for allegedly breaking the National Security Act (he had sent slides of a mural he had created, along with around 200 other South Korean artists, to North Korea).
 Amnesty International adopted him as a prisoner of conscience, and he was released from prison in the early 1990s.
 He is an acclaimed member of the Minjung art movement, and in 1996 was commissioned by the Government of South Korea to create a 42-metre mural for Chonnam National University.
+Much of his art is inspired by his political ideals centered around anti-censorship and anti-imperialism, critiquing the acts of the Korean government and the US involvement with Korea after the Korean War.
+To this day, he is still an avid political activist and artist and has not been given a US visa due to his commentary on President Park Geun-hye and US-Korea relations.

+Early life

+Hong attended Chosun University in Gwangju studying visual arts.
+During college he dealt with poverty and suffered from tuberculosis and was a political activist during the May 18 Gwangju Uprising in 1980.
+In 1979, he was a founding member of the activist artist group the Gwangju Freedom Artists' Association.
+This group produced Minjung Art, with messages focused on anti-imperialism, Marxist ideologies, anti-Western visions, and liberation of the oppressed.He vocalized antimilitary sentiments by creating monumental hanging paintings (걸개, geolgae) and woodcut prints.
+He also played an active role in the protests as a member of the citizen army, distributing food and pamphlets.
+After the Gwangju Uprising, Hong became even more politically involved in protesting government censorship.

+Artwork

-Involvement in the Minjung Movement
+Minjung Movement

-Many of Hong's works in the 1980's dealt with the acts committed by the Seoul government under Chun Doo-hwan's dictatorship.
-Hong's works showcase a rough timeline, starting with the Gwangju Uprising in May 1980 and continuing for the next few decades, even following his imprisonment in 1987.
+Many of Hong's works in the 1980s dealt with the acts committed by the Korean government under Chun Doo-hwan's dictatorship.
+Hong's work can be organized into a rough timeline, starting with the Gwangju Uprising in May 1980 and continuing for the next few decades, even following his imprisonment in 1987.
 This imprisonment was based on charges of collaborating with North Korea after he designed a mural critical of South Korean life.
+It was before the Gwangju Freedom Artists Association exhibition in 1980 that the Gwangju Uprising began.
+In 1983, the Gwangju Freedom Artists Association opened the Citizen Art School in Gwangju to teach printmaking and lessons on Korean folklore.